bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 ![Jumpers position to program ATmega48pa](/assets/2015-10-04-pi-gertduino-start/program-48-jumpers.jpg)

-The step above should allow the Raspbery Pi to boot.
+The step above should allow the Raspberry Pi to boot.
 Power the system.
 It should boot now.